MikkelGodsk/Masters-thesis/README.md

 - `source $HOME/miniconda3/bin/activate` is needed at DTU HPC in order to enable Miniconda in the job
 - `export OUTPUT_DIR_MSC=/work3/s184399/msc` is needed to set the output directory.
 This is where everything will be outputted to (logs, checkpoints, plots etc.)
 - `cd $HOME/msc/src` to finally CD into the directory with the code.

+## Experiments
+For the experiments, I will (mostly) be listing the jobscripts used for running them.
+Please read the note on reproducibility.

+### Memory efficient fine-tuning
+These jobscripts are in the `jobscripts/memory_efficiency` folder.

+#### Experiment with a small 3-layer dense ANN
+To run this experiment, simply run the `backprop_trick_time_small_ann.sh` job.

+#### Experiments with OPT-125m and Llama-2
+To run the experiments, use the following files:
+- For the standard backprop + SGD: `finetune-opt-125m-backprop-test-False-sgd.sh`
+- For the standard backprop + Adam: `finetune-opt-125m-backrpop-test-False-adam.sh`
+- For the memory efficient back propagation + SGD: `finetune-opt-125m-backrpop-test-True-sgd.sh`
+- For the memory efficient back propagation + Adam: `finetune-opt-125m-backrpop-test-True-sgd.sh`
+- For Adam + LoRA + 8 bit quantization: `finetune-opt-125m-LoRA-test-adam.sh`

+The files are named similarly for the llama-versions.